"We are very fortunate to have hired such a wonderful team!!" by A.K., Past Client

 "You will not find a finer, more experienced criminal attorney in Tallahassee to handle mistakes made by yourself or your student." by Kim, Parent of Past Client

 Sometimes emotions can get the best of anyone.
 At that moment, you might say or do something that you never intended.
 Under Florida law, even a threat to hurt another person can sometimes be charged as an assault.
 The misdemeanor crime of simple assault deals with the intentional and unlawful threat of violence committed against another person.
-The offense even can be charged as a felony if a weapon was used during the assault.
+The offense even can be enhanced to a felony charge if a weapon was used during the assault.

 Misdemeanor Assault Attorney in Tallahassee, FL

-Our offices are located in Tallahassee in Leon County.
-We represent clients in Tallahassee in the surrounding communities including Crawfordville in Wakulla County, Bristol in Liberty County, Quincy in Gadsden County and Monticello in Jefferson County.
-Call (850) 681-7777 to schedule a free consultation..
+Our offices are in Tallahassee, Florida in Leon County.
+We represent clients in the surrounding communities including Crawfordville in Wakulla County, Bristol in Liberty County, Quincy in Gadsden County and Monticello in Jefferson County.
+Call (850) 681-7777 to schedule a free consultation.

-A misdemeanor assault is the intentional act or threat, of violence on someone else, according to Florida Statutes § 784.011.
-The person engaging in the assault has to appear (to the alleged victim) able to commit the assault in the near future, and it has to actually cause fear of danger in the victim of the assault.
+Under Florida Statute Section 784.011, misdemeanor assault is defined as the intentional act or threat of violence on someone else.
+To prosecute a person for assault in Florida, the State must prove the person engaging in the assault must appear (to the alleged victim) able to commit the assault in the near future, and it has to actually cause fear of danger in the victim of the assault.

 Law enforcement officers;